AvolitesLtd/TitanManual/docs/remote-control.md

 You can connect multiple remotes to the console and the console itself remains functional while the remote is connected.
 Each remote has a **separate programmer** so an operator can continue to work on the console while another user programs or updates palettes on the remote.
+(To clear all changes from a remote, hold <Keys.HardKey>Clear</Keys.HardKey> on the console and select <Keys.SoftKey>Clear all programmers</Keys.SoftKey>.)